John Wallar

 Living Conditions in the British Army

-John Wallar describes his unit's living conditions during his time in Korea as a part of the British Army near Uijeongbu.
-He talks about living quarters, bedding, and how they kept their tents warm during the cold winter.
+John Wallar describes his unit's living conditions during his time in Korea as part of the British Army near Uijeongbu.
+He discusses the living quarters, bedding, and how they kept their tents warm during the cold winter months.

 Share YouTube: